DavidVickers/DemoAuthenticatedSite/README.md

    - Configure the following settings:
      - Login redirect URIs: `https://your-app-name.herokuapp.com/auth/callback`
      - Logout redirect URIs: `https://your-app-name.herokuapp.com`
+   - In the Application settings, select "Public key / Private key" as the authentication method
+   - Upload your public key or use Okta's UI to generate a key pair

-2. Note down the following credentials:
+2. Note down the following:
    - Client ID
-   - Client Secret
+   - Your private key (save it securely)
-   - Okta Domain
+   - Okta Domain/Issuer URL

 ### Salesforce Setup